jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   green

-* I add a value for the ``too_hot`` parameter to the first :ref:`assertion<what is an assertion?>`, for when the key is :red:`far` from the starter, the the brake is being :green:`pressed`, the start button is :green:`pushed` and the car temperature is :red:`NOT too hot`
+* I add a value for the ``too_hot`` parameter to the first :ref:`assertion<what is an assertion?>`, for when the key is :red:`far` from the starter, the brake is being :green:`pressed`, the start button is :green:`pushed` and the car temperature is :red:`NOT too hot`

   =============  ==============  =================  ==================  ================
-  door           timer           start button       too hot             output
+  key           brake           start button       too hot             output
   =============  ==============  =================  ==================  ================
   :red:`closed`  :green:`set`    :green:`pushed`    :green:`too hot`    :red:`OFF`
   :red:`closed`  :green:`set`    :green:`pushed`    :red:`NOT too hot`  :green:`HEATING`